Skip to content

 Codex subscription

-Have a ChatGPT Plus or Pro plan?
-Use it as a model source through the Codex backend. routeplane providers login openai-codex runs the same OAuth flow OpenAI’s Codex CLI uses, stores the refreshing token, and attaches it to requests on the openai-codex provider — so your ChatGPT subscription covers the tokens, with no OPENAI_API_KEY.
+Use a ChatGPT Plus or Pro plan as a model source through the Codex backend. routeplane providers login openai-codex runs the same OAuth flow OpenAI’s Codex CLI uses, stores the refreshing token, and attaches it to requests on the openai-codex provider.
+So your ChatGPT subscription covers the tokens, with no OPENAI_API_KEY.

 Terminal window